SonghaiFan/user_study_narrative_sketch/markdown/intro.md

 ### Left Part: Single Theme Trend

 The left graph focuses on one theme, "Global Alliances."
 Each block represents a period when this theme was prominent.
-The timeline runs from June 2020 to October 2023.
+The timeline runs from June 2020 to August 2020.
 The yellow blocks are spaced evenly across the timeline, suggesting that the theme of Global Alliances has been consistent over time.

 ### Right Part: Multiple Themes and Connections